 Manage resource accounts in Microsoft Teams

-A resource account is also known as a disabled user object in Azure Active Directory, and can be used to represent resources in general.
+A resource account is also known as a disabled user object in Azure AD, and can be used to represent resources in general.
 In Exchange it might be used to represent conference rooms, for example, and allow them to have a phone number.
-A resource account can be homed in Microsoft 365 or on premises using Skype for Business server, and these accounts are created using Powershell commands.
+A resource account can be homed in Microsoft 365 or on premises using Skype for Business Server 2019.

-In Microsoft Teams or Skype for Business Online, each call queue or auto attendant is required to have an associated resource account.
-Whether a resource account needs an assigned phone number will depend on the intended use of the associated call queue or auto attendant.
-Refer to the articles on call queues and auto attendants linked at the bottom of this article before assigning a phone number to a resource account.
+In Microsoft Teams or Skype for Business Online, each Phone System call queue or auto attendant is required to have an associated resource account.
+Whether a resource account needs an assigned phone number will depend on the intended use of the associated call queue or auto attendant, as shown in the following diagram.
+You can also refer to the articles on call queues and auto attendants linked at the bottom of this article before assigning a phone number to a resource account.

 This article applies to both Microsoft Teams and Skype for Business Online.
-For resource accounts homed on Skype for Business Server 2019, see Configure Cloud auto attendants.
+For resource accounts homed on Skype for Business Server 2019, see Configure resource accounts.

-- An auto attendant or call queue is required to have an associated resource account.
+- Create the resource account.
+An auto attendant or call queue is required to have an associated resource account.

 To redirect calls to people in your organization who are homed Online, they must have a Phone System license and be enabled for Enterprise Voice or have Office 365 Calling Plans.
 See Assign Microsoft Teams licenses.
 To enable them for Enterprise Voice, you can use Windows PowerShell.
 For example run: